andOrlando/rubato/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\color{blue}f_e(x)=\frac{4096 \, \pi 2^{10 \, x - 10} \cos\left(-\frac{43}{6} \, \pi %2B \frac{20}{3} \, \pi x\right) %2B 6144 \cdot 2^{10 \, x - 10} \log\left(2\right) \sin\left(-\frac{43}{6} \, \pi %2B \frac{20}{3} \, \pi x\right) %2B 2 \, \sqrt{3} \pi - 3 \, \log\left(2\right)}{2 \, \sqrt{3} \pi - 6147 \, \log\left(2\right)}">

 What on god's green earth is that.
-Well whatever, at least it works (?).
+Well whatever, at least it works.

 6. Finally, we get the definite integral from 0 to 1 of our `f(x)`

 For `f(x)=x` we can do that in our heads, it's just `1/2`.

-For ease in elastic not so much.
+Ease in elastic is a bit trickier to do in your head.
 You can do this with sagemath and eventually get this:

 <img src="https://render.githubusercontent.com/render/math?math=\color{blue}\frac{20 \, \sqrt{3} \pi - 30 \, \log\left(2\right) - 6147}{10 \, {\left(2 \, \sqrt{3} \pi - 6147 \, \log\left(2\right)\right)}}">